Codingpastor/fathertrucker.ca/FOUC-FIX-SUMMARY.md

 # Flash of Unstyled Content (FOUC) Fix Summary

+## Update - March 23, 2025 (Second Implementation)
+After further testing, we implemented an even more aggressive approach using inline critical styles directly in the HTML head to guarantee no flashing effect, even on the fastest connections.

+### Inline Critical Strategy
+- Added direct inline styles to the HTML element to hide content immediately
+- Implemented immediate-execution JavaScript that runs before any other scripts
+- Created a multi-layered hiding approach that guarantees visibility control
+- Added a 200ms delay after full page load to ensure perfect rendering
+- Implemented a 2-second absolute failsafe to guarantee page visibility

+This approach provides the most robust protection against FOUC possible without modifying the core website structure.
+The inline styles take effect before any external resources begin loading, ensuring a clean, flash-free experience even on the fastest connections and most challenging browser configurations.

+## Original Approach - March 23, 2025 (First Implementation)

 ## Introduction
 This document summarizes the comprehensive solution implemented on March 23, 2025, to eliminate Flash of Unstyled Content (FOUC) issues on the Father Trucker website without modifying any core code structure.